The Double-Burst Nature and Early Afterglow Evolution of Long GRB 110801A: PROMPT EMISSION ANALYSIS

 \subsection{Spectral analysis of the prompt emission}

 The joint spectral fitting, including XRT (0.3 - 10 keV), BAT (15 - 150 keV) and optical data, was performed with {\tt XSPEC} (version 12.15.0).
 We sliced the second prompt emission epoch into 5 time intervals aligned with the optical observation intervals (especially simultaneous optical data in g, Rc and Ic band): $T_{0}+249$\,s to $T_{0}+309$\,s, $T_{0}+319$\,s to $T_{0}+379$\,s, $T_{0}+389$\,s to $T_{0}+449$\,s, $T_{0}+601$\,s to $T_{0}+661$\,s, $T_{0}+670$\,s to $T_{0}+900$\,s.
 Given the suboptimal SNR of less than 3 in the XRT data from $T_{0}+670$\,s to $T_{0}+770$\,s, we extend the time interval to $T_{0}+900$\,s to ensure enough SNR and the optical flux represents the mean flux during this time interval, obtained by linear interpolation.
 We jointly fit broadband data with the $\chi^{2}$ statistic and model comparison was quantified with the Bayesian information criterion (BIC) \citep{schwarz1978estimating}.
-Four models with Galactic absorption ($tbabs$) and host galaxy ($ztbabs$) absorption were used here for spectral fitting in X-ray and $\gamma$-ray bands, including power-law (PL), power-law with blackbody (PL+BB), power-law with Band model (PL+Band) and power-law with synchrotron model (PL+SYN).
-The cut energy of the CPL model is poorly constrained in BAT energy range.
-Hence, the PL model is adopted to fit the data instead of CPL.
+Four models with Galactic absorption ($tbabs$) and host galaxy absorption ($ztbabs$) were used here for spectral fitting in X-ray and $\gamma$-ray bands, including power-law (PL), power-law with blackbody (PL+BB), power-law with Band model (PL+Band) and power-law with synchrotron model (PL+SYN). $tbabs$ and $ztbabs$ refer to the Tuebingen-Boulder ISM absorption model\citep{2000ApJ...542..914W} without or with a fixed redshift parameter, respectively, which calculates the cross section for X-ray absorption by the ISM and allows the user to vary just the equivalent hydrogen column.
+Because the cutoff energy cannot be tightly constrained within the BAT energy range, we employed a simple power-law (PL) model rather than the CPL model.
 The Galactic equivalent hydrogen column density $N_{H}$ is fixed as $8.22\times 10^{20}$\,cm$^{-2}$ \citep{2013MNRAS.431..394W}.
 Given the distinct onset times of the optical and X-ray/$\gamma$-ray emissions, we infer that they arise from different physical origins.
 Consequently, we attempt to employ a two-component model to disentangle their respective contributions to the spectrum.
 A GRB spectrum can usually be fit with a smoothly joint broken power law known as the Band function \citep{1993ApJ...413..281B} and the traditional model: a non-thermal component with a quasi-thermal component is considered.
 Given that synchrotron radiation is a natural candidate for the prompt emission mechanism, we also consider this possibility and discuss it in detail in the following section.
 For optical data, the Milky Way extinction model with $E(B-V)_{\rm{MW}}= 0.0693$ \citep{1999PASP..111...63F} and $R_{V}=3.08$ is adopted.
 The extinction model of Small Magellanic Cloud model and $R_{V}=2.93$ is adopted for the host galaxy.
 When fitting the PL+Band and PL+SYN models, we observed that the low-energy spectral index of the Band function and SYN model are strongly coupled with the equivalent hydrogen column density of the host galaxy $N_{\rm H,host}$ in the soft X-rays and the power-law index in the optical band.
 Consequently, we fixed these parameters:(1)$N_{\rm H,host}$ = $4.9\times 10^{21}$\,cm$^{-2}$ (2) power-law index $\beta$ = 2 according to the fitting result of late-time ($>T_0+4000$\,s) averaged XRT spectrum mentioned below, assuming no significant spectral evolution of the afterglow component.